Seodaemun Prison

 Seodaemun Prison History Hall is a museum and former prison in Seodaemun District, Seoul, South Korea.
-It was constructed beginning in 1907.
+Imperial Japan, then the overlord of Korea, began its construction in 1907.

 The prison was opened on October 21, 1908, under the name Gyeongseong Gamok.
 During the early part of the Japanese colonial period it was known as Keijo Prison (Keijō Kangoku).
 Its name was changed to Seodaemun Prison in 1923, and it later had several other names.
+During Japanese rule, many people who opposed the oppression of Imperial Japan were tortured or executed there.

 History

 The prison was used during the Japanese colonial period to imprison Korean independence activists.
 It could originally hold around 500 inmates.
 It had a separate facility for women and young girls.
 In 1911, notable activist Kim Ku was imprisoned here.
 In 1919, shortly after the March First Movement, the number of imprisoned increased drastically.
 About 3,000 activists were held here.
 Among the imprisoned after the March 1 Movement was Yu Gwan-sun, who died from the torture inflicted on her.

 Park Jin-hong was a nationalist who spent over ten years of her life in Seodaemun Prison between 1932 and 1944 after being arrested five times.
 There are statues of the friends Lee Hyo-jeong and Park Jin-hong reunited in one of the women's prison cells.

 Shortly before the end of the colonial period in 1945, the number of prisoners was 2,980.